Top 15 Beaches Near Athens

 Kokkino Limanaki

-Kokkino limanaki beach -meaning 'little red port' in Greek- is just 1.5km away from Rafina.
+Kokkino limanaki beach -meaning 'little red port' in Greek- is just 1.5km away from Rafina port and will make you feel like you're on a private beach.

-Its name occurred due to the red rocks, which protect the beach from the northerly summer winds.
+Its name occurred due to the red rocks protecting the beach from the northerly summer winds.

 It is known as a quiet, shaded beach perfect for people looking to escape the bustling city.
 This is the reason why it is a beach usually preferred by families.